Bypassing Obfuscation: Ciphered Code Reverse Engineering

 Software Functionality Analysis

 We have the source code of this software but in encrypted form, totally useless for further manipulation.
 We cannot get much of a useful description even from the disassembled C# code.
 So, we need to take another effective approach by examining the functionality of this software to get some clues.
-The moment the user hits the Logon button after entering the password, the system displays an alert message box that says “Password is Incorrect”.
+The moment the user hits the Login button after entering the password, the system displays an alert message box that says “Password is Incorrect”.
 Moreover, when the user clicks the OK button in the message box, the application is unloaded automatically.
 This is the hack!

-access denied
+Access denied

 Figure 1.7

-So, there are some interesting points we can assume from this software functionality that might be very helpful when crucial code blocks are manually traced as in the following:
+So, there are some interesting points we can assume from this software functionality that might be very helpful when crucial code blocks are manually traced as in the following.

 • Locate MessageBox.Show implementation.